Giuseppe Lazzati: Beatification process

 In 1991 the Secular Institute of Christ the King began promoting the cause for Lazzati's beatification which received archdiocesan approval before it could be considered on a formal level.
 Cardinal Carlo Maria Martini provided personal support to this cause.
 The Congregation for the Causes of Saints approved this request and on 17 June 1994 launched the cause while titling Lazzati as a Servant of God.
 Cardinal Martini oversaw the diocesan phase of investigation from 17 December 1994 until 14 December 1996.
-The cause was then transferred to Rome where the C.C.S. validated the diocesan phase on 3 October 1997 and received the official Positio from the cause's officials in 2001.
+The cause was then transferred to Rome where the Congregation validated the diocesan phase on 3 October 1997 and received the positio from the cause's officials in 2001.

-Theologians met and approved the cause after scouring the contents of the Positio dossier on 7 October 2011 while the cardinal and bishop members for the C.C.S. likewise approved it on 4 June 2013.
-The cause culminated on 5 July 2013 when Pope Francis approved the promulgation of a decree that recognized that Lazzati had lived a life of heroic virtue which also conferred the title of Venerable upon him.

-The current postulator overseeing this cause is Dr. Pier Giorgio Confalonieri.
+Theologians met and approved the cause after scouring the contents of the positio on 7 October 2011 while the cardinal and bishop members for the C.C.S. likewise approved it on 4 June 2013.
+The cause culminated on 5 July 2013 when Pope Francis approved the promulgation of a decree that recognized that Lazzati had lived a life of heroic virtue which also conferred the title of a venerable upon him.
+The postulator overseeing this cause is Pier Giorgio Confalonieri.